-NOTE 1 CORPORATE INFORMATION
+1.1 CORPORATE INFORMATION

-The consolidated financial statements ('the Statements') of Fibo Group AS ('the Company') and its subsidiaries ('the Group') for the year ended 31 December 2022 were authorized for issue by the board of directors in their meeting on 19 April 2023.
-The Group's shareholders have the power to amend and reissue the Statements.
+The consolidated financial statements ('the Statements') of Fibo Group AS ('the Company') and its subsidiaries ('the Group') for the year ended 31 December 2023 were authorized for issue by the board of directors in their meeting on 22 April 2024.
+The Group's shareholders have the power to approve and reissue the Statements.
 The company is a limited liability company, incorporated in Norway, with corporate headquarters in Oslo.
 The address of its registered office is Karenslyst Alle 53, 0279 Oslo.

 Fibo Group AS ('the Company') and its subsidiaries (together, 'the Group') is in the business of development, production, marketing and sale of wall panels and other laminated products.
 The production is carried out in Lyngdal, Norway.
-The Group has sale offices in Sweden, Finland and UK in addition to Norway.
+The Group has sale offices in UK, Sweden and Finland in addition to Norway.
 The main customers are builder merchants, distributors and the manufacturing home industry.